A Fort Worth Crash: Know The Cause And Procedures

 Common Car Crash Causes

-According to the Texas Department of Transportation, there were 19, 506 serious car crashes in Texas in 2019.
+According to the Texas Department of Transportation; there were 15,764 serious car crashes in Texas in 2021.
 Naturally, car accidents happen under different circumstances.
-They also vary in severity with various degrees in resulting damage.
-There are different causes for these car crashes as well.
-Some of the more common causes are speeding, distracted driving, reckless driving, drunk driving, among many others.
+They also vary in severity with various degrees of resulting damage.
+There are other causes for these car crashes, and here’s what.

-Elderly drivers, sadly, are also the cause of many car crashes.
-Aging causes loss of muscle tone, 20/20 vision, and hearing.
-Some elderly people get stiff joints and have less flexibility.
-These situations cause decreased reaction times and reflexes that could prevent crashes.
-A lot of seniors insist on driving to maintain some semblance of normalcy but sadly, they end up posing safety risks on the road.
+Aging causes loss of muscle tone, vision, and hearing.
+Some elderly people get stiff joints and less flexibility, decreasing reaction times and reflexes that could prevent crashes.
+Many seniors insist on driving to maintain some semblance of normalcy but sadly, they pose safety risks on the road.

-On the other end of the spectrum, teenage drivers can also cause car accidents.
-Their lack of experience and poor judgment can lead them to engage in rash behavior such as unsafe driving.
+Younger drivers are also at higher risk of being involved in a car crash.
+Their lack of experience and poor judgment can lead them to engage in more risk-taking behavior, such as unsafe driving.

-Reckless driving can involve some of the behavior mentioned above.
-Texting while driving, racing, overspeeding, are considered reckless behavior and may be subject to criminal charges.
-In Texas, reckless driving is considered as a traffic misdemeanor and subject to fines of up to $200 and 30 days in jail.
+Texting while driving, racing, and overspeeding are considered irresponsible and may be subject to criminal charges.
+In Texas, reckless driving is considered a traffic misdemeanor and subject to fines of up to $200 and 30 days in jail.

-If the driver is below 21 years of age, he is subject to the “no drop” rule which states that it is illegal to have any amount of alcohol in the system while driving a vehicle.
-In Texas, there is an implied consent rule where any person that operates a motor vehicle gives an implied consent for police to test his alcohol level.
-This is of course, if there is reasonable ground to think that the person is intoxicated.
+If the driver is below 21 years of age, he is subject to the “no drop” rule, which states that it is illegal to have any amount of alcohol in the system while driving a vehicle.
+In Texas, there is an implied consent rule where any person that operates a motor vehicle gives implied consent for police to test his alcohol level.
+This is, of course, if there is reasonable ground to think that the person is intoxicated.